 In early 1957 before the song was even released, Richard Berry sold the publishing rights to LOUIE LOUIE and three other songs to pay for his wedding to Dorothy Adams in March of that year.
 Certainly nobody ever imagined that this little song would become embraced by millions as a “universal party song.”

 With the help of an organization by the name of Artists Rights Enforcement, Richard Berry was able to recover some of his publishing rights in 1986.

 In 1992, “LOUIE LOUIE” was sold to Windswept Pacific, a publishing company based in Beverly Hills, and Richard Berry received a substantial payment.

 In 1983, he traveled to KFJC, a college radio station based in Los Altos Hills, California, where a marathon took place to celebrate the massive impact of this song.
 Titled “Maximum Louie Louie,” this event marked the first time Richard Berry had ever met any member of the Kingsmen, as Jack Ely, the original vocalist, flew down from Oregon for this special occasion.
-Heavily promoted by a very ambitious all-volunteer staff, this event was covered by national and international media, and lasted for 63 hours, with over 800 different versions of the song.
+Heavily promoted by a very ambitious all-volunteer staff, this event received significant national and international media attention, lasting for 63 hours, with over 800 unique versions of the song.

 Richard Berry left this world on January 23, 1997.
 He died in his sleep at his home in Los Angeles.

 (This article was originally written and shared in January 1997, and recently updated in September 2022.
 Previously, I was under the false impression that publishing rights for LOUIE LOUIE were sold after the song had already been released for a few years.
 The song publishing was sold in early 1957 before the song was released in April 1957.)